Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Introduction

-Notice that The MT model was put forward before the SDEs prediction for the massive gluon solution,~\cite{Aguilar:2004sw}, which was later confirmed in modern lattice studies,~\cite{Cucchieri:2007md,Bogolubsky:2007ud,Cucchieri:2010xr,Bogolubsky:2009dc,Oliveira:2009eh}, supporting a finite but infrared enhanced scalar form factor of the gluon propagator, the so called decoupling solution.
-It is also in agreement with subsequent SDE results,~\cite{Aguilar:2008xm,Boucaud:2008ky,Aguilar:2009nf,Pennington:2011xs}, exact renormalization group (RG) equations,~\cite{Fischer:2008uz}, refined Gribov-Zwanziger formalism,~\cite{Dudal:2007cw,Dudal:2008sp,Dudal:2010tf}, the earlier suggestion of Cornwall,~\cite{Cornwall:1981zr} and the contemporary process independent effective charge described in \cite{Binosi:2016nme,Rodriguez-Quintero:2018wma}, which combines the best from modern lattice and continuum studies.
-Even if one includes the effect of dynamical quarks,~\cite{Bowman:2007du,Ayala:2012pb,Aguilar:2012rz}, the qualitative behavior of the gluon propagator remains the same and feeds expected physics back into the gap equation,~\cite{Bashir:2013zha}.
-This feature of the gluon propagator is conveniently captured in a later kernel-construction for the gap equation which goes by the name of Qin-Chang (QC) model~\cite{Qin:2011dd}.
-However, connection with one-loop perturbation theory is still maintained along with the use of the bare vertex.
+For the gap equation, the usual practice is to employ models for the gluon propagator, constructed by making connections with lattice results, perturbation theory as well as hadron phenomenology, instead of simultaneously solving the corresponding SDEs.
+A popular choice is the well-known Maris-Tandy (MT) model~\cite{Maris:1999nt}.
+This model is composed of two terms: an ultraviolet term, fixed from perturbation theory; and, an infrared enhancement term whose strength is typically determined from the chiral quark condensate.
+Notice that the MT model was put forward before the SDE prediction for the massive gluon solution~\cite{Aguilar:2004sw} which was later confirmed in lattice studies~\cite{Cucchieri:2007md,Bogolubsky:2007ud,Cucchieri:2010xr,Bogolubsky:2009dc}.
+It supports a finite but infrared enhanced scalar form factor of the gluon propagator, the so called decoupling solution.
+It is also in agreement with subsequent SDE and functional renormalization group (RG) results~\cite{Aguilar:2008xm,Boucaud:2008ky,Fischer:2008uz,Aguilar:2009nf,Pennington:2011xs,Blum:2014gna,Cyrol:2016tym,Huber:2017txg}, refined Gribov-Zwanziger formalism~\cite{Dudal:2007cw,Dudal:2008sp,Dudal:2010tf} and the earlier suggestion of Cornwall~\cite{Cornwall:1981zr}.
+Even if one includes the effect of dynamical quarks~\cite{Bowman:2007du,Ayala:2012pb,Aguilar:2012rz}, the qualitative behavior of the gluon propagator remains the same and feeds expected physics back into the gap equation~\cite{Bashir:2013zha}.
+Those facets of the gluon propagator are confirmed in novel combined continuum and lattice studies~\cite{Binosi:2016nme,Cui:2019dwv}.
+The Qin-Chang (QC) model~\cite{Qin:2011dd} conveniently captures these infrared qualitative features of the gluon propagator, while the connection with one-loop perturbation theory is still maintained just as it was incorporated in the MT model.

-In this article, we employ the effective coupling of both the MT and the QC models in association with a set of refined ans${\rm \ddot{a}}$tze for the quark-gluon vertex.
-We extend the decomposition of the QED vertex suggested by Ball and Chiu~\cite{Ball:1980ay} to the QCD case, as also adopted in~\cite{Davydychev:2000rt,Bermudez:2017bpx}.
+In this article, we employ the effective coupling of both the MT and the QC models in association with a set of refined \emph{ans\"atze} for the fermion-boson vertex: Ball-Chiu (BC) \cite{Ball:1980ay}, Curtis-Pennington (CP) \cite{Curtis:1990zs}, Kizilersu-Pennington (KP) \cite{Kizilersu:2009kg} and Bashir {\em et al}.
+(BB) \cite{Bashir:2011dp}.
+For comparison with these refined vertices and the sake of completeness, we have included the results based upon the bare vertex as well.